Proven-Paradox/shaper-system/Modules/Books.md

 #### Survival Revival
 Green 2
 An accessible survival guide written by the famed explorer Battuata Nafir.
-He includes one section about basic navigation advice, another section on what to do when encountering certain animals, a chapter on finding/producing potable water, another for foraging food, and finally a chapter on dealing with boredom and monotony in a survival situation.
+He includes one section about basic navigation advice, another section on what too do when encountering certain animals, a chapter on finding/producing potable water, another for foraging food, and finally a chapter on dealing with boredom and monotony in a survival situation.
 Requirements: Green 1, Animal Handling, Perform, or or Survival 6 or higher

 ### Orange Books